 A worrying lack of awareness

-Currently, the EPC proposals primarily affects the private rental sector.
+Currently, the minimum EPC rating proposals primarily affects the private rental sector.
 But landlords in this market appear woefully unprepared for what’s coming.
 Nearly two-thirds (64%) of private rental properties would fail to reach an EPC rating of C or higher by the end of 2025, according to research from LandTech.

 This could be especially problematic considering how many people are completely unaware of what’s on the way.
 The government has a broader target aiming for as many homes as possible falling into C EPC band by 2035.
 Yet, a recent survey from the Mortgage Advice Bureau revealed 66% of homeowners didn’t know anything about this drive.